rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 sudo nano /etc/php/8.3/fpm/php.ini
 ```

 Hit `CTRL + W` and type `file_override` to locate the line we need to update.
-Now uncomment it (remove the semicolon) and change the value from zero to one:
+Now uncomment it (remove the semicolon) and change the value from zero to one: (🔲 Apply after installing PHP)
 ```
 opcache.enable_file_override = 1
 ```